Ring’s Video Doorbell 3 Plus can be set to always record

 The Video Doorbell 3 is substantively similar to the Doorbell 3 Plus, right down to the new “near” motion zone.
 However, it lacks the Plus’ Pre-Roll feature, and it starts at $199 instead of $229.

-As for the refreshed Chime Pro, it includes a built-in nightlight as well as a Wi-Fi extender to improve connectivity across Ring devices.
-Both it and the new Chime are compatible with all Ring Doorbells and Cams and provide real-time audio notifications when a Ring device detects motion, or when someone rings the doorbell.
+As for the refreshed Chime Pro, it includes a built-in nightlight, as well as a Wi-Fi extender to improve connectivity across Ring devices.
+Both it and the new Chime are compatible with all Ring doorbells and cams and provide real-time audio notifications when a Ring device detects motion or when someone rings the doorbell.

-The Ring Video Doorbell 3 will be available starting April 8, 2020 in the U.S., and the all-new Ring Chime and Chime Pro are available for pre-order today on Ring.com and Amazon.com for $29 and $49, respectively.
+The Ring Video Doorbell 3 will be available starting April 8 in the U.S., and the all-new Ring Chime and Chime Pro are available for preorder today on Ring.com and Amazon.com for $29 and $49, respectively.

+“At Ring, we are continuously pushing the boundaries to bring the most innovative devices and features to our customers,” said Ring founder and chief innovator Jamie Siminoff in a statement.
+“While features similar to Pre-Roll have been available on our wired devices, we believe it is important to also offer this feature to users with a battery-powered Video Doorbell so that no one ever misses a moment at their doorstep.
+With Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus, we’re excited to continue bringing customers even more home security options while keeping user privacy and control front and center.”